-Additionally, all of the points at which Accelo synchronizes with other services - including as Google Apps, Office365, Xero, Quickbooks Online and Desktop, Zapier and others - are encrypted using TLS.
-The only channel that Accelo allows unencrypted traffic to connect to us is SMTP (email) - this is for historical, legacy and compatibility reasons.
+Additionally, all of the points at which Accelo synchronizes with other services - including Google Apps, Office365, Xero, Zapier, and others - are encrypted using TLS.
+The only channel that Accelo allows unencrypted traffic to connect to us is SMTP (email) - this is for historical, legacy, and compatibility reasons.

-In addition to encrypting the data between you and Accelo in transit, we also encrypt all databases and backups of your data at rest.
-This Encryption at Rest uses the industry standard AES-256 encryption algorithm to encrypt data on the server that hosts your data.
+In addition to encrypting the data between you and Accelo in transit, we also encrypt all of your data at rest.
+This Encryption at Rest uses the industry-standard AES-256 encryption algorithm to encrypt data on the server that hosts your data.

 This ensures that the content on our servers is only accessible in our controlled systems environment, and should someone get their hands on a hard drive or other data source they wouldn't be able to unlock it without the key.

-The security and quality controls embedded into Key Management Service (KMS) we use have been validated and certified by the following compliance schemes:
+The security and quality control embedded into Key Management Service (KMS) we use have been validated and certified by the following compliance schemes:

 AWS Service Organization Controls (SOC 1, SOC 2, and SOC 3) Reports.
 You can request a copy of these reports from AWS Compliance.

 PCI DSS Level 1.
 For more details on PCI DSS-compliant services in AWS, you can read the PCI DSS FAQs.